 The Different Types of Electricians in Australia

-Are you considering a career as an electrician or currently an electrical apprentice wondering what specialty suits you best?
+Are you an electrical apprentice wondering what your career will look like after your apprenticeship?
 Understanding the different types of electricians can help you decide which path aligns with your interests and career goals.

 Electrical Group Training (EGT) is the largest employer of electrical apprentices in Western Australia, providing opportunities across various industries.
 In this guide, we explore some of the different types of electricians in Australia, their roles, and the industries they serve.